Defensible Deletion: When Is It OK to Delete Data Under a Data Deletion Policy?

 Creating and enforcing data retention/disposition schedules for non-regulated data is a great business practice in case a judge asks for the retention disposition policy when responding to opposing counsel's inquiries.
 The key here is disposing of valueless information regularly.
 This ensures aging data does not stick around and impact storage and data management costs and cause eDiscovery issues in the future.

-Circling back to this blog's main topic, when is it legal to delete information?
+When is it legal to delete information?
 It is legal to delete data regularly if not under regulatory retention requirements or involved in current or anticipated future litigation.
 Data not meeting these two requirements should be defensibly disposed of when legally defensible.

-Defensible Deletion/Disposal questions checklist
+Defensible deletion or disposal questions checklist

 - Does the data to be disposed of have any regulatory compliance retention requirements that require you to keep the data?